Operator licensing in the UK

 Do I need an operator's licence?

-You need an operator's licence to operate vehicles above 3.5 tonnes gross vehicle weight (gvw) that are used to carry goods (i.e. anything not permanently attached to the vehicle) on public roads for trade or business purposes.
+You need an operator's licence to operate vehicles above 3.5t maximum authorised mass (MAM) that are used to carry goods (eg anything not permanently attached to the vehicle) on public roads for trade or business purposes.
 This includes short-term rental vehicles hired for as little as one day.
-Operator Licence Awareness Training will help you understand all the regulations involved and how to implement them directly on a day-to-day basis.

-The operator's licence must be held by the person – whether an individual or a company – who ‘uses’ the vehicle and this may or may not be the owner of the vehicle.
+The operator's licence must be held by the persom, whether an individual or a company, who ‘uses’ the vehicle and this may or may not be the owner of the vehicle.
 The user of the vehicle can be:

-the person whose servant or agent the driver is – ie whoever employs or controls the driver
+The person whose agent the driver is, eg whoever employs or controls the driver.

-Read our guide to the small trailer concession change for O licensing here, for those who operate small drawbar combinations for hire and reward (members only).
+Read our guide to the small trailer concession change for operator licensing here, for those who operate small drawbar combinations for hire and reward (members only).

 What types of operator's licence are there?